 Winner: another point for ActiveCampaign.
 If they offered ecommerce tracking, they’d be hard to beat here.

-Of course, one of the most important tasks an newsletter service needs to help you with is to actually arrive in your reader’s inbox (as opposed to the spam folder).
+Of course, one of the most important tasks any newsletter service needs to help you with is to actually arrive in your reader’s inbox (as opposed to the spam folder or undelivered).

 Both ActiveCampaign and AWeber do well here.
 You can find the full list for ActiveCampaign integrations here.
-Notable ones in both camp include Facebook, WordPress, WooCommerce, Paypal and Zapier.
+Notable ones in both camps include Facebook, WordPress, WooCommerce, Google Workspace, Paypal and Zapier.